5 Best Virtual Assistant Companies to Work For (High Pay)

-Scope of work: While Virtual Assist USA offers a variety of VA services, some of the most popular ones VAs complete include booking travel booking, data entry, research, and web design.
+Scope of work: While Virtual Assist USA offers a variety of VA services, some of the most popular ones VAs complete include travel booking, data entry, research, and web design.
 Clients are matched with VAs who meet their unique needs, and since the company fosters a teamwork mentality, if a VA is struggling with a task, another one can assist.

 How to apply: Once you submit your resume through the career page, it’ll go into Virtual Assist USA’s database.
-If the company believes you’d be a good fit, they’ll conduct two interviews: one over the phone and one via video.
+If the company believes you’d be a good fit, it’ll conduct two interviews: one over the phone and one via video.
 While the phone interview is usually about 15 to 30 minutes, the video interview is 45 minutes to an hour and involves a series of behavioral questions.